Reza-Sh83/Gold-Price-Analysis/README.md

 ... # Continue with analysis
 ```

----

-## 🧠 References

-- Bandt & Pompe, “Permutation Entropy” (2002)
-- Mantegna & Stanley, “An Introduction to Econophysics” (2000)
-- Scarpino & Petri, “Predictability of COVID-19” using entropy

----

-## 📬 Contact

-Created by **Reza @ Sharif University of Technology**.
-For questions, reach out via GitHub or email.

 ## 📚 References

 - Bandt, C., & Pompe, B. (2002). *Permutation entropy: A natural complexity measure for time series*.
 Physical review letters.